 - Consider making an ADR for San Angel Inn and requesting a table with a view of Gran Fiesta Tour.

 - Do not expect an educational attraction.
 Gran Fiesta Tour provides more laughs than information.

-- Be prepared to have “The Three Caballeros” song linger in your head for a while after riding Gran Fiesta Tour.
+- “The Three Caballeros” song may linger in your head for a while after riding Gran Fiesta Tour.